ABC: Always Be Converting

 You’re hunting for customers – not just clicks

-You can’t find those rare customers with generic keyword lists (based on volume statistics) or get them to click on your ad which doesn’t specifically tell them what and how to buy.
+You can’t find those rare customers with generic keyword lists (based on volume statistics) or get them to buy with an ad which doesn’t specifically tell them what and how to buy.

 It starts with doing some great research